Contrast-Security-OSS/docs/content/admin/policy_mgmt/Sensitive-data-masking.md

 Content-Length: 30

-Authorization: contrast-redacted-authentication
+apikey: contrast-redacted-authentication-info

-ssn=contrast-redacted-id&department=sales
+ssn=contrast-redacted-government-id&department=sales

 ```

-In this case, the header value is masked because "Authorization" matches a keyword in the "Authentication" data type, and the form parameter is redacted because "ssn" matches a keyword in the "ID" data type for your Contrast organization.
-(Keyword matches are case insensitive.) <!-- TODO: are the above placeholder data types and keywords actual real types/keywords for this feature?  -->
+In this case, the header value is masked because "apikey" matches a keyword in the "Authentication" data type, and the form parameter is redacted because "ssn" matches a keyword in the "ID" data type for your Contrast organization.
+(Keyword matches are case insensitive.)

 ## Manage Sensitive Data Types